 Best guitar strap locks: Our top picks

-If you’re in a rush and don’t have time to spend hours sizing up your options, then just go and grab yourself some Schaller S-Locks.
+If you’re in a rush and don’t have time to spend hours sizing up your options, then just go and grab yourself some Schaller S-Locks (opens in new tab) for your guitar strap.
 They’re a little predictable but, for our money, they’re probably the best all-round strap locks out there.
 Since Schaller updated the design in 2018, there’s no more going back to retighten nuts, and you get a lot more extra purchase on the threads, meaning you can use them with much thicker straps (up to 6mm).
 They come in a wide range of finishes, too, so you should find some to match your hardware.

 If you want something less obvious – both literally and figuratively speaking – the Loxx Strap Lock Set (opens in new tab) for Electric Guitar & Bass is one of the best low-profile options going.
 Discreet, tidy and efficient, these locks accomplish what a lot of other strap locks fail to do, and they’re also among the easiest steel locks to install.